STLabs/Articles/articles/TheComponentPattern.md

 ### 05/27/2016
 ### 3 Dimensional Data Flow in the X Y and Z axis.
 We can think of the the component pattern in 3 dimensions.

-The Y axis, is the data flow from parent to child, and back to parent.
-The X axis is synchronous processing from input to output.
-The Z axis is asynchronous processing and 3rd dimension of the pattern, emanating from and back to the XY plane.
+1. The Y axis represents composition and data flow from parent to child.
+2. The X axis represents processing on that axis.
+3. The Z axis represents asynchronous processing, emanating from and back to the XY plane.

 ![](../resources/images/3D.png)
 If a component need to do asynchronous processing on another thread.
 The result comes back to the original plane, and output.
 For example fetching data: